 Webb: We spent nine months hoping that Professor Rickson would meet with an accident before Leslie made it clear it was an accident we were supposed to make happen!

-Frasier: How was I supposed to know she would go so far?
+Frasier: How was I to know how she'd react?

 Roz: She's Bebe!
 If you had said you liked my eyes, they would have been on your desk tomorrow in a Tiffany box!

 - Another episode has Frasier and Niles attempt to run a restaurant.
 After the kitchen staff flees, they attempt to do the cooking themselves.
 The night's special is eels and Niles is unsure how to kill them.
 Frasier sarcastically suggests throwing a toaster into the tank.
 He then goes out to talk to their guests.
 Just after one asks how the eels are coming, the lights flicker.
 Frasier replies "He's frying them now."

 - Frasier once makes an offhand reference to Bebe that a part of him hopes that Roz won't get a radio show slot she's going for so that she can still be his producer.
 Bebe takes this as a request for her to sabotage Roz's audition (maintaining the belief that he had asked for it even while he insists he didn't).
 Roz doesn't take his slip-up well.

 - One episode of Deadly Women on Investigation Discovery focused on Penny Boudreau, who was constantly fighting with her daughter.
 Her live-in boyfriend was aggravated by the constant conflict, and told her, "Either she goes, or I go."
 She interpreted this as a demand to kill her daughter, and subsequently strangled her to death.
 Needless to say, her boyfriend was horrified when he learned what she'd done.